why American Eagle Outfitters Inc. [AEO] is a Good Choice for Investors After New Price Target of $16.55

 The company will also host a summary of AEO Inc.’s fourth quarter and full year fiscal 2022 results with a live conference call that will be webcast on Wednesday, March 1, 2023 at 4:30pm, Eastern Time.
 The conference call can be accessed by calling:.

-Over the last 12 months, AEO stock dropped by -30.88%.
-The one-year American Eagle Outfitters Inc. stock forecast points to a potential upside of 5.32.
-The average equity rating for AEO stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $3.03 billion, with 186.31 million shares outstanding and 175.68 million shares in the current float.
-Compared to the average trading volume of 4.75M shares, AEO stock reached a trading volume of 2819211 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.47M shares, AEO reached a trading volume of 3992284 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AEO shares is $16.55 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AEO stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-Morgan Stanley have made an estimate for American Eagle Outfitters Inc. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on January 12, 2023.
-While these analysts kept the previous recommendation, Cowen dropped their target price from $25 to $13.
-The new note on the price target was released on August 01, 2022, representing the official price target for American Eagle Outfitters Inc. stock.
-Previously, the target price had yet another raise to $8, while BofA Securities analysts kept a Underperform rating on AEO stock.
-On June 17, 2022, analysts decreased their price target for AEO shares from 22 to 13.
+Jefferies have made an estimate for American Eagle Outfitters Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on February 15, 2023.
+While these analysts kept the previous recommendation, Morgan Stanley raised their target price to Underweight.
+The new note on the price target was released on January 12, 2023, representing the official price target for American Eagle Outfitters Inc. stock.
+Previously, the target price had yet another drop from $25 to $13, while Cowen kept a Market Perform rating on AEO stock.

 American Eagle Outfitters Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.70 and a Current Ratio set at 1.90.